fadibashir/gs-spring-xd/README.md

 }
 ```

+This is a single tweet in [JSON](/understanding/JSON) format.
+The file actually contains many tweets, but that would fill up the guide.
+And while Spring XD runs, the file sink will continue to grow as it accumulates more data.

 > **Note:** Actually, the JSON will be compacted and not displayed in a pretty format.
 This was altered for readability.

-That is a single tweet in [JSON](/understanding/JSON) format.
-The file actually contains many, but that would fill up this guide.
-And while Spring XD runs, the file sink will continue to grow as it accumulates more data.

 Summary
 -------